 What is the Inventory Days Ratio?

-The inventory days ratio or days in inventory ratio shows the average number of days sales a business is holding in its inventory.
-It is calculated by dividing inventory by average daily cost of goods sold.
+The inventory days ratio or days in inventory ratio shows the average number of days sales a business is holding in its inventories.
+It is calculated by dividing inventories by the average daily cost of goods sold.
 It is sometimes called the stock days ratio.

-- Inventory is the average of the opening and closing inventory given in the balance sheet and is normally under the heading inventory or stock.
+- Inventory is the average of the opening and closing inventories given in the balance sheet and is normally under the heading inventory or stock.